neilchang01/url-shortener-project/README.md

 # URL Shortener

-This is a URL shortener app built with Nest.js and Redis.
+This is a URL shortener app built with:

+- Frontend: ReactJs
+- Backend: Nestjs
+- Database: Redis.

 ## Installation